tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

+= UNRELEASED =
+* Allow GPX files to be uploaded and added to posts/pages via the WP media manager

 = v1.1 =
 * Implement 'markers' shortcode to disable start/end markers on tracks
 * Make tile server URL a configurable option